diffplug/gitfromscratch/epilogue/departures/departures.md

 * The working folder
 * The "index" or "staging area"

 When you do `git commit`, the index gets turned into a new commit.
 In order to make a commit, you need to move files from the working directory into the index.
-You can continue to make edits after putting a file in the index, so you end up with three different versions - one in your history, one in your working folder, and one in the index.
+You can continue to make edits after putting a file in the index, so you end up with three different versions - one in your parent commit, one in your working folder, and one in the index.

 Here are just a few of the commands needed to manage this "index" mechanism:
 * `git add <filename>` adds a file to the working index